ethereum-optimism/specs/specs/governance/gov-token.md

 `GovernanceToken` MUST have a `mint(address,uint256)` function with external visibility that allows the contract owner to mint an arbitrary number of new tokens to a specific address.
 This function MUST only be called by the contract owner, the `MintManager`, as enforced by the `onlyOwner` modifier inherited from the `Ownable` contract.
-When tokens are minted, the voting power of the recipient address MUST be updated accordingly in the `Alligator` contract.
+When tokens are minted, the voting power of the recipient address MUST be updated accordingly in the `Alligator` contract via the transfer hook.
 The total token supply is capped to `2^208^ - 1` to prevent overflow risks in the voting system.
 If the total supply exceeds this limit, `_mint(address,uint256)`, as inherited from `ERC20Votes`, MUST revert.